Wolverine971/9takes/src/blog/people/techies/Elon-Musk.md

   />
 </div>

-> **Disclaimer** This analysis of Elon Musk's Enneagram type is purely speculative, based on publicly available information, and may not reflect Elon's personality type.
+> **Disclaimer** This analysis of Elon Musk's Enneagram type is speculative, based on publicly available information, and may not reflect Elon's personality type.

 <p class="firstLetter"> What makes Elon Musk tick?</p>